Mr Velota Sung FRCS(Ed), FRCOphth, MSc(Warwick)

 On the day of the operation

-You should wear loose cloths, most hospitals will allow you to wear your own cloths into the operatinf theatre, so make sure that your cloths are clean.
-It would be a good idea to bring a pair of slippers to the hospital.
+You should wear loose clothes; most hospitals will allow you to wear your clothes to the operating theatre, so make sure your clothes are clean.
+Bringing a pair of slippers to the hospital would be a good idea.

-Phacoemulsification is the commonest technique used for cataract surgery in UK.
-This technique includes making a small incision at the corner of the eye.
-A jelly-like substance is then injected inside the anterior chamber to prevent the chamber from collapsing.
+Phacoemulsification is the most typical technique for cataract surgery in the UK.
+This technique involves making a small incision at the corner of the eye.
+A jelly-like substance is injected inside the anterior chamber to prevent it from collapsing.

-The anterior capsule that wrap around the crystalline lens is peeled off with a can-opening maneuver.
-An ultrasound probe is inserted inside the eye that produce high frequency ultrasound to break the lens substance into fragments.
-The lens fragments are then broken into pieces by using the ultrasound probe and suck away.
+The anterior capsule that wraps around the crystalline lens is peeled off with a can-opening manoeuvre.
+An ultrasound probe is inserted inside the eye, producing high-frequency ultrasound to break the lens substance into fragments.
+The lens fragments are then broken into pieces by using the ultrasound probe and sucked away.

-The remnants lens fibres are then cleaned from the capsular bag in preparation for a lens implant.
-The anterior chamber is then filled with a jelly like substance to facilitate the lens implantation.
+The remnants of lens fibres are then cleaned from the capsular bag in preparation for a lens implant.
+The anterior chamber is then filled with a jelly-like substance to facilitate the lens implantation.

-The artificial lens implant (IOL) is then loaded in a injection cartridge and ready to be injected inside the eye.
-The IOL is unfold inside the eye and resting inside the capsular bag, which is important to keep the IOL in a central position.
-The jelly-like substances is then aspirated away and the wound is sealed by injecting water at the wound to create a self-sealing closure.
-Antibiotic and steroid are then injected inside the eye.
+The artificial lens implant (IOL) is then loaded in an injection cartridge and ready to be injected inside the eye.
+The IOL is unfolded inside the eye and resting inside the capsular bag, essential to keep the IOL in a central position.
+The jelly-like substances are then aspirated away, and the wound is sealed by injecting water into the wound to create a self-sealing closure.
+Antibiotics and steroids are then injected inside the eye.

-An cottonwool eye pad and a plastic shield are used to cover the eye.
-The patient can go home with a mixture of antibiotic and steroid eye drops.
-Patients can remove the eye pad in the next day and start using the post-operative eye drops.
+A cotton wool eye pad and a plastic shield cover the eye.
+The patient can go home with antibiotics and steroid eye drops.
+The next day, the eye pad can be removed, and the post-operative eye drops can be used.

 How successful is Phacoemulsification cataract surgery?

 Phacoemulsification cataract surgery is a very successful operation.
-The risk of complication is very low in very experienced surgeons' hand.
-Like any operaion, however, there is a small risk of complication.
+The risk of complication is very low in highly experienced surgeons' hands.
+Like any operation, however, there is a small risk of complication.

-Generally speaking, the risk of complication is 1 in 100 chance for minor complications that requires prolonged medication treatment or further surgery is necessary.
-There is a 1 in 1000 chance for serious complications that can risk losing the sight of an eye.
+Generally speaking, the risk of complication is a 1 in 100 chance for minor complications requiring prolonged medication treatment or further surgery.
+There is a 1 in 1000 chance of severe complications that can risk losing the sight of an eye.

-Minor complications include rupture of the capsule during surgery that require alternative lens implant, post-operative excessive inflammation, raised eye pressure and swelling of the retina (Cystoid macular oedema).
-More serious complication including bleeding inside the eye during the operation, dropping part of the lens fragment into the posterior segment, and post-operative infection (endophthalmitis).
+Minor complications include rupture of the capsule during surgery that requires an alternative lens implant, post-operative excessive inflammation, raised eye pressure, and swelling of the retina (Cystoid macular oedema).
+More serious complications include bleeding inside the eye during the operation, dropping part of the lens fragment into the posterior segment, and post-operative infection (endophthalmitis), which can cause permanent loss of vision.

 How to contact us